ejtaal/aa/README.rst

 ===========================

-It is a HTML/JavaScript app for both desktop and mobile use that allows looking up Arabic roots in Hans Wehr and Lane's Lexicon simultaniously.
+It is a HTML/JavaScript app for both desktop and mobile use that allows looking up Arabic roots in Hans Wehr and Lane's Lexicon simultaneously.
 Other books are in the process of being prepared for inclusion.

 Additionally, you may download the entire contents to your hard disk or